Orthopedics & Sports Medicine BayCare Clinic specializes in innovative treatment and surgery options for shoulder instability.

-Young athletes with shoulder pain should never be encouraged to play through the pain.
-Doing so may cause further damage and limit the child's ability to play sports altogether.
+Young athletes with shoulder pain should not be encouraged to play through pain.
+Doing so may cause further shoulder damage and limit their ability to play sports.

-Sometimes, surgery may be required to repair torn or stretched ligaments.
-If necessary, the orthopedic surgeons at BayCare Clinic will typically recommend arthroscopic surgery, a minimally invasive way to repair shoulder problems.
-This is often referred to as a shoulder scope.
+Surgery may be required to repair torn or stretched ligaments.
+Our orthopedic surgeons typically perform this through a shoulder arthroscopy, or small camera, which is a minimally invasive way to address shoulder problems.

-The goal of any treatment plan is to reduce pain, improve mobility, and reduce the likelihood of further injury.
-As our patient, you will receive individualized care designed to return you to your normal activities as quickly and safely as possible.
+Our goal is to create individualized care plans to reduce pain, improve mobility, reduce the likelihood of further injury and return people to their normal activities as quickly and safely as possible.

 OrthoInfo from the American Academy of Orthopaedic Surgeons